OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: LoadLegacy.JPG

-While not recommended for project in progress, SM 2.0 can attempt to rebuild the Shot List from an older project, this must be done before making any changes or saving.
+While not recommended for projects in progress, SM 2.0 can attempt to rebuild a Shot List from an older project, this must be done before making any changes or saving.

  Note: Shot Rules and Output Pass Groups are not recoverable.
 Old nodes should be removed.
-Some addon settings may have changed.
+Some add-on settings may have changed.

 * **Save as Copy**, After rebuilding, the project will be saved with the suffix "_converted"